Urethral Stricture Disease

 Is there a risk of infecting others with urethral strictures?

-Urethral strictures are not contagious but the underlying cause, like an STD, may be contagious.
+Urethral strictures are not contagious but the underlying cause, like an STI, may be contagious.

 Reviewed January 2011